RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/apriltags.md

 ![AprilTags placed on multiple mobile robots platforms](assets/apriltags-6719c.png)

-The AprilTags project originates from a team at the University of Michigan, that has a [detailed website dedicated to the reserach](http://april.eecs.umich.edu/wiki/index.php/AprilTags), which is a good starting off point for learning how to use all of the software.
-The team has provided implementations in both Java and C to read april tags from a camera and there are additional implementations available online for tag reaading.
+The AprilTags project originates from a team at the University of Michigan, that has a [detailed website dedicated to the research](https://april.eecs.umich.edu/apriltag/), which is a good starting off point for learning how to use all of the software.
+The team has provided implementations in both Java and C to read AprilTags from a camera and there are additional implementations available online for tag reading.
 In addition to the software available on their website, a student at MIT has released a [C++ implementation](http://people.csail.mit.edu/kaess/apriltags).
-This website also has printable april tags for several tag families available in PDF format.
+This website also has printable AprilTags for several tag families available in PDF format.

 ## ROS implementation

-In ROS Groovy and Hydro, there is no built in AprilTag recognition software.
+In ROS Groovy and Hydro, there is no built-in AprilTag recognition software.
 Our team is working on wrapping the code from the MIT C++ implementation into a working ROS package, which outputs AprilTags that are seen in a camera image as tf transforms and messages.

 ## Experimental Results